timbslr/8-Bit-Breadboard-Computer/docs/instructionSet.md

 {: .note }
 Mnemonics with an asterisk are pseudo-instructions, their mapped instructions can be seen [here](#pseudo-instructions). <br>
-A \<reg> argument means that you can input the A-, B-, C- or TMP-register there.
+A \<reg> argument means that you can input the A-, B-, X- or TMP-register there.
 Other registers are not allowed in this case and may have separate instructions.

 ## ALU instructions